 The good thing is, your to-do list doesn’t need to be as long as it currently is.
 The Pareto Principle, also known as the 80/20 rule, suggests roughly 20% of your activities will account for 80% of your results.
 Look at your to-do lists and ask yourself, what are the 20% of my tasks which create 80% of my results?
 Then change your behaviour by spending more time on the tasks which bring the most value.

 Create a plan

 When you sit down to create your plan, be prepared to feel some resistance.
-When you make plans you have to make decisions which is something procrastinators tend to avoid because it means if we fail, it will be more obvious, but if you’re not failing then you’re not trying anything new.
+When you make plans you have to make decisions which is something procrastinators tend to avoid because it means if we fail, it will be more obvious, but if we’re not failing then we’re not trying anything new.

 Stop waiting for motivation